 A stop at Julian Price Lake at milepost 297 on the Blue Ridge Parkway could allow for a 1.9-mile loop around the lake or an afternoon catching trout, surrounded by colorful rhododendron blooms from May to July.
 Price Lake Boat Rentals offers canoe and kayak rentals by the hour, and dogs are welcome to hop in the boat and join you.
 Moses H. Cone Memorial Park at milepost 294 features miles of carriage trails perfect for a stroll with the pooch through apple orchards and fields, around one of the stocked lakes, or to the Flat Top Manor house (currently under renovation in 2021).

-Always remember to use Leave No Trace skills when enjoying the outdoors with pets.
-Plan out your adventure ahead of time and go prepared, pick up and pack out your pup's poop, and keep your dog on a leash wherever it is required.
-Learn more about "How to be a Responsible Pet Owner" outside from the Leave No Trace Center for Outdoor Ethics (LNT.org).
+Always remember to follow Leave No Trace principles when enjoying the outdoors with pets.
+Learn more about "How to be a Responsible Pet Owner" outside with the Leave No Trace Center for Outdoor Ethics (LNT.org).

 Trying out the waters of the New River at Boone Greenway